All of a Sudden (album): Background and release

 After his previous album, Two Bit Monsters, failed to chart MCA Records dropped Hiatt.
 In 1981, he signed with Geffen Records.

-All of a Sudden was released by Geffen Records in March 1982.
+All of a Sudden was released by Geffen Records on March 29, 1982.
 It was produced by Tony Visconti, known for his work with David Bowie.
 The album peaked at number 203 on the Billboard Bubbling Under chart.

 Track listing

 All tracks are written by John Hiatt, except where noted.